brgillis/SHE_PPT/README.md

 There are various useful functions in `SHEFrameStack`, or subclasses `SHEFrame` or `SHEImage` such as postage stamp extraction functions (e.g. `extract_galaxy_stack`, `extract_psf_stack`, `extract_stamp_stack`, `extract_stamp`) and coordinate system transforms (e.g. `get_world2pix_transformation`, `get_fov_coords`).

 ## Troubleshooting
-> `If any problems are anticipated, add a section here for them to help users resolve them on their own before they need to appeal to a developer for help.`

 ### A test failed when I ran "make test"